Active Shooter Preparation and Prevention

 • Who is an Active Shooter

-• Active shooter incidents follow a predictable pattern.
+• True or False: Active shooter incidents follow a predictable pattern.
 You can avoid active shooter events by avoiding specific locations.

-• There will be sufficient time for law enforcement to take control of an active shooter incident.
+• True or False: There will be sufficient time for law enforcement to take control of an active shooter incident before you need to respond.

 • Preparing for an Active Shooter Incident